How To Add Charts And Graphs To WordPress

 You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library in your main menu …

-To add a graph or chart to the plugin’s library, click on the Add New button …
+To add a chart or graph to the Visualizer library, click on the Add New button …

-The next step is to upload a CSV file with the data you want your chart or graph to be populated with …
+The next step is to upload a CSV file with all the data you would like to populate your chart or graph with …

-If you are not sure how to format your data CSV, just use the sample CSV file that comes with the plugin.
+If you are unsure about how to format your CSV file, just download the sample file supplied with the plugin.

 Next, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.